US Army soldier who died less than 3 weeks before end of WWII in Europe posthumously awarded medals

 OKLAHOMA VET DEVASTATED AFTER HIS AMERICAN FLAGS WERE STOLEN: ‘THIS BREAKS ME’

-William Hardy, the nephew of Gordon Hardy and son of Donald Hardy, told Fox News that there wasn’t a day that went by where his father didn’t think about his brother, even though he was rarely discussed in their home growing up.
+William Hardy, a nephew of Gordon Hardy and son of Donald Hardy, told Fox News there wasn’t a day that went by where his father didn’t think about his brother, even though he was rarely discussed in their home growing up.

-But his father was deeply moved when, to his surprise, Rep. Barr showed up at his house, to award his brother the medals, William said.
+But his father was deeply moved when, to his surprise, Rep. Barr showed up at his house to present the medals, William said.

-The medals and decorations posthumously awarded to Private Hardy were a Bronze Star Medal, a Purple Heart Medal, a Combat Infantry Badge, a European-African-Middle Eastern Campaign Medical with a Bronze Service Star, an Army Good Conduct Medal, a WWII victory medal, and an Honorable Service lapel pin.
+The medals and decorations posthumously awarded to Pvt.
+Hardy were a Bronze Star, a Purple Heart, a Combat Infantry Badge, a European-African-Middle Eastern Campaign Medical with a Bronze Service Star, an Army Good Conduct Medal, a WWII victory medal and an Honorable Service lapel pin.

 CLICK HERE TO GET THE FOX NEWS APP